boozallen/sdp-labs/try-it-out/docs/pages/pipeline-configuration-file.rst

 The `pipeline_config.groovy`_ file is a file where organization or project-wide settings can be configured for your DevSecOps pipelines.
 It contains the organization-wide libraries you’d like to utilize within SDP, the application environments, your pipeline templates, and more.

-For this lab, the `pipeline_config.groovy`_ file that will be able to perform static quality analysis using SonarQube and to build a Docker image if the given code reaches a certain code quality based on the analysis.
+For this lab, the `pipeline_config.groovy`_ file will be able to perform static quality analysis using SonarQube and build a Docker image if the given code reaches a certain code quality based on the analysis.

 While this example of a pipeline configuration only uses two software tools (Docker and SonarQube), there are many other tools already integrated with SDP.
 For more information about the libraries that have already been